 - Eyewitness statements

-A Lodi truck accident lawyer can also retain experts whose experience and knowledge can be useful in a courtroom to help prove your case.
-Experts include a former investigator for a state department of transportation or a computer expert who can interpret the black box data from the truck.Large Truck Accident Jury Verdicts and Settlements
+A Lodi truck accident lawyer can also retain experts whose experience and knowledge can be helpful in a courtroom to help prove your case.
+Experts include a former investigator for a state transportation department or a computer expert who can interpret the black box data from the truck.Large Truck Accident Jury Verdicts and Settlements

 An example can be found in a jury verdict in favor of a widow whose husband was killed in a commercial truck accident.
 The jury awarded over $40 million in damages.
 The victim was hit and killed by a commercial truck driver who ran a stop sign and hit the victim's pickup truck.

-I'm Ed Smith, a Lodi trucking accident injury attorney who has been practicing injury law since 1982.
-I've been handling ONLY personal injury and wrongful death cases throughout the great state of California for over three decades.
-The prospect of taking on a large commercial truck company can be quite intimidating.
+Our law firm has only handled California's personal injury and wrongful death cases since 1982.
+Taking on a large commercial truck company can be pretty intimidating.
 This is why you need to level the playing field by retaining the services of an experienced injury attorney.
-Call me today at (209) 227-1931 or (800) 404-5400 for free, friendly advice.
+Call our legal team today at (209) 227-1931 or (800) 404-5400 for free, friendly advice.